WilliamVo2/LateX-in-vS/README.md

 - Convert NFA to DFA.
 - DFA any string except 11 and 111.
 - DFA recognize union language ((8a, 8b, 8d, 8l)).
+- NFA concatenation language describe in 1.6 a,1.6 b.
 ## Set up:
 - `brew install --cask mactex`